Concrete Calculator

 Pre-Mixed Bags (Ready-Mix)

 Pre-mixed bags contain cement, sand and aggregate already blended to the correct ratio.
 You just add water and mix.
-They come in 20kg and 25kg bags from every DIY store in the UK.
-A 25kg bag makes roughly 0.01 cubic metres of mixed concrete — so you need about 96 bags per cubic metre.
-For a small shed base (2.4m × 1.8m at 100mm thick), that is around 41 bags.
-Pre-mixed is convenient for projects under 0.5m³, but the cost adds up quickly — at £4 per 25kg bag, one cubic metre costs around £384 in bags versus £100–£150 for ready-mix delivery.
+They come in 20kg and 25kg bags from every UK DIY store.67 A 25kg bag makes roughly 0.01 cubic metres of mixed concrete — so you need about 96 bags per cubic metre.
+For a small shed base (2.4m × 1.8m at 100mm thick), that is around 42 bags.
+Pre-mixed is convenient for projects under 0.5m³, but the cost adds up quickly — at £4 per 25kg bag, one cubic metre costs around £384 in bags versus £100–£150 for ready-mix delivery (UK retail observed 2026-04-28).3

 Postcrete / Post-Mix

 Postcrete is specifically designed for fence posts.
 You pour it dry around the post, add water, and it sets in 5–10 minutes.
-Two 20kg bags will fill a standard 300mm × 600mm post hole.
-At roughly £5–6 per bag, it is more expensive per kilogram than standard concrete, but the convenience is worth it for posts.
-I would never use postcrete for anything larger than a post hole — it is not designed for that, and the rapid set time means you cannot level or adjust a slab.
+Two to three 20kg bags will fill a standard 300mm × 600mm post hole (2 bags is the UK manufacturer minimum; allow 3 to ensure complete fill).
+At roughly £5–6 per bag (UK retail observed 2026-04-28),7 it is more expensive per kilogram than standard concrete, but the convenience is worth it for posts.
+Never use postcrete for anything larger than a post hole — it isn't designed for that, and the rapid set time means you can't level or adjust a slab.

 Site-Mixed Concrete

 If you want to save money on a medium-sized project, buy the ingredients separately and mix them yourself.
-You need ordinary Portland cement (OPC), sharp sand and 20mm aggregate.
-The standard ratio is 1:2:3 by volume.
+You need ordinary Portland cement (OPC), sharp sand and 20mm aggregate — the nominal max aggregate size used in BS EN 206 / BS 8500 standard mixes for general domestic concrete.14 The standard ratio is 1:2:3 by volume.
 Buying bulk bags of sand and aggregate from a builders' merchant works out at roughly £50–£70 per cubic metre — significantly cheaper than pre-mixed bags.
 The trade-off is the effort of mixing and the need for a cement mixer if you are doing more than a few barrows' worth.

 Ready-Mix Delivery

 For anything over 1 cubic metre, a ready-mix lorry is the most practical option.
-The concrete arrives fully mixed to the specification you need (C20 for general use, C25 for driveways, C30 for structural footings).
-Most UK suppliers deliver from 1m³ upwards, with prices typically between £100–£150 per cubic metre depending on your area and the concrete grade.
-You will need to be ready to pour when the lorry arrives — the driver will not wait longer than about 30 minutes.
+The concrete arrives fully mixed to the specification you need (C20 for general use, C25 for driveways, C30 for structural footings) under the BS EN 206 / BS 8500 designated-concrete system used by all UK ready-mix members.31 Most UK suppliers deliver from 1m³ upwards, with prices typically between £100–£150 per cubic metre depending on your area and concrete grade.
+You'll need to be ready to pour when the lorry arrives — the driver won't wait longer than about 30 minutes.

 Concrete Grade Mix Ratio Strength (N/mm²) Best For